davian49/Revature_Project1/README.md

 authentication within an application.
 These features allow you to ensure you can track or maintain who can connect to your application.
 Here are the user stories:
     - As an Employee or Manager, I should be able to log into the application.
 i.
-Must be able to log in with an email and password
+Must be able to log in with an username and password
 • Ability to register a new account
 i.
-You must ensure the email is not already registered ii.
+You must ensure the username is not already registered ii.
 Default to an employee role iii.
-Should register with at least an email and password Here is a link to all the support content that is provided for this phase 1 feature:
+Should register with at least an username and password Here is a link to all the support content that is provided for this phase 1 feature:
 Login/Register Feature Support
 2. Submit Ticket Feature